PlasmaPy/plasmapy.github.io/posts/plasmapy-v0_8_1-release.rst

  - Multiple new example notebooks.

- - Numerous improvements to the package structure, including for continuous integration testing and documentation build.
+ - Numerous improvements to the package structure, in particular for continuous integration testing and the documentation.
 For example, hovering over most links to code objects will now open a preview window.

+ - Adoption of the Contributor Covenant Code of Conduct version 2.1.